 - One study reported last year in the Journal of Organizational Behavior found that while vacations help burnout and improve well-being for the short term, a “fade-out effect” usually sets in within a month.

 - Another study in Work and Stress suggests that the fade-out can take place even more rapidly, within a week after resumption of work.

-Re-entry usually entails getting back to the everyday hassles of doing laundry and catching up with bills and/or getting back to the grind of work.
+It’s not surprising.
+Re-entry usually entails getting back to the everyday hassles of doing laundry, shopping for food and cooking dinner and catching up with bills and/or getting back to the grind of work.

 Some of the signs of post-vacation depression include: